2015–2019 Guadalupe Fur Seal Unusual Mortality Event in California, Oregon and Washington

 All live stranded Guadalupe fur seals are being rescued by local marine mammal stranding network members and undergoing long-term rehabilitation at The Marine Mammal Center in Sausalito, California, or SeaWorld in San Diego, California.

 As part of the UME investigation process, NOAA assembled an independent team of scientists to coordinate with the Working Group on Marine Mammal Unusual Mortality Events to review data, sample stranded Guadalupe fur seals, and determine the next steps for the investigation.

-The most important step that the public can take to assist investigators is to immediately report strandings to the California Marine Mammal Stranding Network.
+The most important step that the public can take to assist investigators is to immediately report strandings to the West Coast Marine Mammal Stranding Network.
 Make a report by calling (866) 767-6114.
 Do no approach injured or dead animals.

 Any stranded, injured, or entangled marine mammal (alive or dead) should be reported to the marine mammal stranding network.
 Numerous organizations around the country are trained and ready to respond.

 Fur seals and sea lions may be difficult to distinguish because they look similar.
 Learn how to tell the difference between the two:

 |Guadalupe fur seal||thick, uniform dark brown to black fur||males can reach 7 ft and 400 - 490 lbs; females reach 5 ft and 100–120 lbs|